mdminhazulhaque/kakitangan-cli/README.md

 # Requirments

 As written in Python3, the following modules are needed.
+Install using `pip3 install -r requirments.txt`

 - [x] appdirs
 - [x] click